stianloader/Micromixin/README.md

 support Java 6 (this functionality was requested by someone interested in this project),
 <b>one needs to compile with Java 11 at most.
 Building with newer JDKs won't work.</b>

+Otherwise, this project can be built like any other project via `./gradlew build`.

 ## Why reimplement?

 The astute among you may be painfully aware that reimplementing any large framework is